kallehed/compiler-dodecahedron/README.md

 this c code contains a million goto's, because the IR is like assembly

 # Program correctness thoughts:
- - A variable can only be used after it has been created.
-It's lifetime cascades to child blocks.
-Variable shadowing may not happen in descendant blocks.
-OBVIOUS - VERY
-   Implement this by keeping track of created variables and making sure that used variables have been declared before.
-Have a 'global' hashset and let each block have a Vec of their declared variables, and let a block remove it's variables after it has run out.
-Current version: each block has a 'nbr_of_locals', then we have hashset of variables, and also a Vec of variables which acts as a stack to remove from the hashset when gone from scope.
-- Should every AST node have a source reference, like, char range?
-Yes
+ - Variable shadowing not allowed.
+ TODO: Don't allow nested functions, right now: bad behaviour.
+ TODO: Better errors, be able to show 2 locations (use when bad delimiters, also when no return)

 # Design principles
+### On how errors are shown to user:
 Compilation errors are a special case, instead of storing where a token came from inside the token, have a separate vec of (usize,usize) to store locations.
 When lexing, you just have to write to this Vec.
 When compilation error -> can do slow things like look up stuff in this big Vec, but that's fine.
 Then the Soken's have a parallel array that references the Token idx that it came from.
 When failing on a Soken, we take it's idx -> we look up origins to get the token idx, then use that to index into source code locations array

-TODO: Don't allow nested functions, right now: bad behaviour.
-TODO: Better errors, be able to show 2 locations (use when bad delimiters, also when no return)

 # Things to think about:
 How should the Soken's be iterated?
 Should I create some sort of abstraction around it to make the verifyer and the c backend simpler?
 But I don't want to lose performance, also don't want to lose readability of code (sequentiality), though readability already suffers a bit from reverse polish notation style expressions, bc have to express stuff backwards.